-But what about washing it?
-Is it ok to leave a soaking wet dog outside in winter when it’s cold?
+But what about washing them?
+Is it okay to leave a soaking wet dog outside in winter when it’s cold?

 Essentially, it’s not good for your dog’s health to be soaking wet and cold for a long period of time.
-It can bring their core body temperature down and leaves them at risk of skin infections or hypothermia, particularly for long-haired pooches that can take a while to dry.
+It can bring their core body temperature down and leave them at risk of skin infections or hypothermia – particularly for long-haired pooches that can take a while to dry.

-A waterless shampoo will allow you to keep your pup’s coat clean, healthy and smelling yummy without actually having to bathe it.
-Check out Houndztooth’s Charlie’s Blend No. 3 Dog and Cat Waterless Shampoo (launching soon) which uses a goat milk and oatmeal blend along with plant-based ingredients to keep your dog’s coat beautiful without the water.
+A waterless shampoo will allow you to keep your pup’s coat clean, healthy and smelling yummy without actually having to bathe them.
+Check out Houndztooth’s Frankie & Felix’s Blend No.5 Waterless Shampoo for Cats and Dogs, which uses a manuka honey oatmeal blend along with plant-based ingredients to keep your dog’s coat beautiful without the water.
 Simply work the shampoo into the dog’s coat and towel dry to lift excess dirt and remove any moisture.
-We also recommend using any of the Houndztooth Conditioning and Deodorising Sprays in between washes helps keep the coat and skin moisturised and less smelly.
+We also recommend using either Stella’s Blend, Hugo’s Blend or Charlie’s Blend Conditioning & Deodorising Sprays between washes, which helps to keep the coat and skin moisturised and less smelly.

-If you decide to go for a water bath, heat up the water!, your dog is happy to jump into a lake full of icy cold water but that doesn’t mean they don’t like warm and relaxing water too.
+If you decide to go for a water bath, heat up the water!
+Your dog is happy to jump into a lake full of icy cold water, but that doesn’t mean they don’t like warm and relaxing water, too.
 Warm water will also help them keep their body at the right temperature when drying.
-After using a shampoo from our grooming range, follow up with the Houndztooth Conditioning and Deodorising Spray to help keep skin healthy and avoid it drying out in winter.
+After using a shampoo from our grooming range, follow up with either the Stella’s Blend, Hugo’s Blend or Charlie’s Blend Conditioning & Deodorising Sprays to help keep skin healthy and avoid it drying out in winter.

-If it’s going to take a while for your dog to dry and it has to stay inside, wash it earlier in the day so that by the time nightfall comes around it’s dry and not going to try and sleep in a wet coat.
+If it’s going to take a while for your dog to dry, wash it earlier in the day so that by the time nightfall comes around, it’s dry and not going to try and sleep in a wet coat.
 Otherwise, wash them before a walk or run at the park so they can use all that excess energy and dry themselves off while running around.